-All travellers are limited to two items of luggage each: a suitcase with a maximum weight of 20kg and one piece of hand luggage with a maximum weight of five kilograms due to domestic flight luggage restrictions.
-Excess luggage can be paid locally.
+All travellers are limited to two items of luggage each: a suitcase with a maximum weight of 20 kg and one piece of hand luggage with a maximum weight of 5 kg.
 It is essential that your luggage is lockable.
 Please note that authorities will only allow bottles onto the aircraft if they have been checked in as main baggage.
 Bottles in hand luggage may be confiscated.